logrange/website/docs/lql_truncate.md

-The `TRUNCATE` allows to remove part or ALL data from one or many partitions:
+`TRUNCATE` allows to remove part or ALL data from one or many partitions:
 ```
 TRUNCATE
     [DRYRUN]